Ben-Joan/Swift-Logistics/Readme.md

 # Swift Logistics Analysis

+## Executive Summary

+This project analyzes shipment and transportation data for Swift Logistics to **identify the root causes of delivery delays and inefficiencies** across routes, suppliers, customers, and materials.
+Using operational KPIs such as on-time delivery rate, lead time, and delay duration, the analysis reveals that **over 60% of shipments are delayed**, with **long-distance routes (>500 km), supplier performance gaps, and limited GPS visibility** as the primary contributors.
+The findings provide data-backed recommendations for route optimization, supplier accountability, capacity planning, and tracking improvements to enhance delivery reliability, reduce lead times, and support more efficient logistics operations.

 ## Introduction
 From an industry-wide perspective, disruptions in transportation and logistics contribute to supply chain disruptions, increased operational costs, and inefficiencies in freight movement.
 Whether in road, rail, air, or sea transport, delays can lead to congestion at ports and distribution hubs, increased fuel consumption, and higher carbon emissions, further impacting environmental sustainability.